 Exploration of practical methods of archaeological survey and excavation needed to learn about past civilizations and cultures.
-Students will participate in a dig or survey project in St. Charles County (Saturday course) or at a location such as New Mexico or Madagascar (longer-term summer course).
+Students will participate in a dig or survey project in St. Charles County or at a location such as New Mexico or Madagascar.